Are the schools still providing counseling and mental health-related services to students during distance learning?

 Yes.
 However, they first have to want to change or be open to the help.
 School Social Workers don’t have a magic wand to fix everyone and everything, but they do have training, techniques and evidence-based practices that have been shown to help in areas of dealing with anger, relationships, drug addiction and other issues.
 School Social Workers believe every student has strengths, and this is how we base our practice—on the student’s strengths.
 From there on, we start to look at areas that people want to change in their lives.

-The best way for this to happen is to make an appointment with your child’s Academic Counselor.
-They will meet with you, explore your particular situation and help determine if additional referral to the School Social Worker is necessary.
+The best way for this to happen is to make an appointment with your child’s School Social Worker.
+They will meet with you, explore your particular situation and help determine if additional supports are necessary.
 If recommended, the student might receive services at school (brief intervention, individual counseling or group counseling) or they may be referred to an outside agency.
 Each situation is handled with the utmost respect and care, with a plan created to meet every student/family’s unique needs.